CarlosSarasty/Jet_Tagging/README.md

 ## Jet Tagging with Machine Learning

-Jet_Tagging is a repository for classifying particle jets using the JetNet and JetClass datasets.
+Jet_Tagging is a repository for classifying particle jets using the JetNet dataset.
 It applies machine learning techniques to differentiate between jet origins, such as quarks and gluons, based on their substructure properties.

-This project is actively under development, with improvements and new features being added.
+🚧 **This project is under active development!
+Expect updates and improvements.** 🚧

 Key Features: